Meltartica/oo3ArtemisProject/README.md

 ## Additional Features:
 - Different difficulty levels
 - Educational information about SDG 6 and its significance
+- The customizability of player names
 - Allow players to compare their scores with previous ones
 - Provide a tutorial to assist players in understanding the gameplay mechanics and the importance of water conservation
-- The customizability of player names
 - In-game achievements for reaching specific milestones or demonstrating exemplary water-saving behaviors
 - Incorporate real-world data and statistics to emphasize the global water crisis and the impact of individual actions
 - Educational quizzes or trivia questions about water-related facts and statistics to further enhance players' knowledge on the subject

 ## References
+- BSG for SDG. (n.d.).
+Quiz on SDG 6 "Clean Water and Sanitation".
+Bharat Soka Gakkai (BSG) for Sustainable Development Goals (SDGs). https://www.bsgforsdg.org/sdg-quiz/quiz-on-sdg-6-clean-water-and-sanitation